 As you explore the School's major areas of study, you'll find academic programs of excellence that are current, vibrant, exciting and diverse.
-The School of Health and Behavioral Sciences houses six academic departments: Behavioral Sciences, Health and Physical Education, Health Professions, Occupational Therapy, Social Sciences, and Teacher Education.
+The School of Health

+Sciences and Professional Programs houses six academic departments: Health and Physical Education, Health Professions, Nursing, Occupational Therapy, Social Work, and Teacher Education.

 These departments provide an array of York College's bachelor level professional programs that are in great demand in today's work force.
-These programs include: Clinical Laboratory Science, Community Health Education, Gerontological Studies and Services, Health Promotion Management, Movement Science: Athletic Training or Coaching and Personal Training, Nursing, Physician Assistant, Social Work, and Teacher Education Childhood Education (Grades 1-6 and Secondary Education (7-12); Health and Physical Education, Grades K-12).
+These programs include: Clinical Laboratory Science, Community Health Education, Gerontological Studies and Services, Health Promotion Management, Health Movement Science: Nursing, Physician Assistant, Social Work, and Teacher Education Childhood Education (Grades 1-6) and Secondary Education (7-12), Sciences, Mathematics and Spanish; Health and Physical Education (PK-12).
 In addition, the School offers a dual B.S./M.S. program in Occupational Therapy.
-The Departments of Behavioral and Social Sciences offers five other bachelor level programs: Black Studies, Anthropology, Political Science, Psychology, and Sociology.
-The School's Departments also offer several exciting minor areas of study for students to consider, such as: Aviation Policy, International Relations, Public Administration, Cognitive Neurosciences, and Medical/Urban Anthropology.
+The School's Departments also offer several exciting minor areas of study and extensive programs for students to consider.

-Many of the School's professional programs are nationally recognized and accredited by: Accreditation Council for Occupational Therapy (ACOTE), Commission on Education for the Physician Assistant (ARC-PA), Council on Social Work Education (CSWE), the National Accrediting Agency for Clinical Laboratory Science (NAACLS), National Council for Accreditation of Teacher Education (NCATE), and the National League for Nursing (NLN).
+Many of the School's professional programs are nationally recognized and accredited by: Accreditation Council for Occupational Therapy (ACOTE), Commission on Education for the Physician Assistant (ARC-PA), Council on Social Work Education (CSWE), the National Accrediting Agency for Clinical Laboratory Science (NAACLS), National Council for Accreditation of Teacher Education (NCATE), and the Accreditation Commission for Education in Nursing (ACEN).
 If you have received a degree from one of CUNY's community colleges and graduated in good academic standing, the School offers a streamlined transition to many of its baccalaureate degree programs.